What is the issue?

 - Those women presenting with any other sexually transmissible infection during pregnancy.

-While all women should be tested for syphilis during routine antenatal screening in the first trimester, further tests for syphilis and other sexually transmissible diseases should be undertaken at 28 to 32 weeks of pregnancy, and at delivery for women in any of the above risk groups.
+While all women should be tested for syphilis during routine antenatal screening in the first trimester, further tests for syphilis and other sexually transmissible diseases should be undertaken at 28 to 32 weeks of pregnancy, and at delivery for women in any of the above risk groups as well as for all women in communities experiencing syphilis outbreaks.

 Symptoms and transmission